Competitive swimwear

 Some swimsuits are designed specifically for swimming competitions where they may be constructed of a special low resistance fabric that reduces skin drag.
+Most competitive swimmers wear special swimsuits including partial bodysuits, racerback styles, jammers and racing briefs to assist their glide through the water thus gaining a speed advantage.

-For some kinds of swimming and diving, special bodysuits called "diveskins" are worn.
-These suits are made from spandex and provide little thermal protection, but they do protect the skin from stings and abrasion.
-Most competitive swimmers also wear special swimsuits including partial bodysuits, racerback styles, jammers and racing briefs to assist their glide through the water thus gaining a speed advantage.
+For diving in water temperatures above 25 °C (77 °F), special bodysuits called "dive skins" are worn.
+These suits are made from spandex and provide little thermal protection, but they protect the skin from jellyfish stings, sunburn, and abrasion.
+This kind of suit is also known as a 'Stinger Suit'.
+Some divers wear a dive skin under a wetsuit, which allows easier donning and (for those who experience skin problems from neoprene) provides additional comfort.

-Unlike regular swimsuits, which are designed mainly for aesthetic appearances, swimsuits designed to be worn during competitions are manufactured to assist the athlete in swim competitions.
-They reduce friction and drag in the water, increasing the efficiency of the swimmer's forward motion.
+Unlike regular swimsuits, which are designed mainly for aesthetic appearances, swimsuits intended to be worn during competitions are manufactured to assist the athlete in swimming competitions.
+They reduce friction and drag in the water, increasing the swimmer's forward motion efficiency.
 The tight fits allow for easy movement and are said to reduce muscle vibration, thus reducing drag.
-This also reduces the possibility that a high forwards dive will remove a divers swimwear.
-Starting around 2000, in an effort to improve the effectiveness of the swimsuits, engineers have taken to designing them to replicate the skin of sea-based animals, sharks in particular.
+This also reduces the possibility that a high-forward dive will remove a diver's swimwear.
+Starting around 2000, to improve the effectiveness of the swimsuits, engineers have taken to designing them to replicate the skin of sea-based animals, sharks in particular.